travel-intelligence/ti-auth.js/README.md

   };
   ```

-*Note:* If you’re on a version of Ember >= 2.1 you should use an
+*Note:* If you’re on a version of Ember >= 2.1 you probably want to use an
 [`instanceInitializer`](https://guides.emberjs.com/v2.1.0/applications/initializers/#toc_application-instance-initializers)
-instead.
+here instead.

 ### Angular